questdb/questdb.io/docs/guides/hysteresis.md

 An out-of-order commit will occur:

 - every `cairo.o3.max.uncommitted.rows` **or**
-- if records haven't been committed for `line.tcp.maintenance.job.hysteresis.in.ms`
+- if records haven't been committed for `line.tcp.maintenance.job.interval`

-If a commit occurs due to `cairo.o3.max.uncommitted.rows` being reached, then `cairo.o3.commit.hysteresis.in.ms` will be applied.
+If a commit occurs due to `cairo.o3.max.uncommitted.rows` being reached, then `cairo.o3.commit.lag` will be applied.

 ## When to change out-of-order commit configuration